itprojects/InboxPager/README.md

 - Ordinary non-SSL/TLS.

-- Printing messages on papaer.
+- Printing messages on paper.
 You can save them to file, and print them manually.

 # Permissions